 Graduate students are also welcome to attend and perform in the Thursday chamber music masterclasses.

-Registration for chamber music courses cannot be done online.
-Students wishing to take chamber music for credit must submit an Application Form (links below) and have it approved prior to obtaining signatures on a paper Course Change Form (available in the main office of the music building).
-The Course Change Form is the official form required by the Registrar.
+Registration for chamber music courses must wait until after applications are approved.
+Students wishing to take chamber music for credit must submit an Application Form (links below) and have it approved prior to registering.
+As a result, official registration generally is not possible until the second week of the semester once ensembles are formed and coaches are assigned.

 NB: If registration for chamber music will raise a student’s load for the semester above 18 credit hours, special permission from the Dean will need to be requested.